leangjia/blender_docs/manual/interface/annotate_tool.rst

    Draw free-hand strokes in the main window.
 Annotate Line
    Click and drag to create a line.
+   Optionally, you can select the arrow style for the start and end of the line.
 Annotate Polygon
    Click multiple times to create multiple connected lines.
    The current polygon is finished when :kbd:`Esc` is pressed.